damianzim/hexss/README.md

   -l {4,8,16,32,64,128}, --len {4,8,16,32,64,128}
                         Number of bytes to print per line.
   -d                    Disable bytes representation in Unicode.
+  -D                    Hide header.
+  -O                    Do not print the offset.
   -T, --tail
   -H, --head
   -f, --fill-empty      Fill the empty offset with zeros.
-  -p                    Do not color the output..
+  -p                    Do not color the output.
 ```

 ## Installation with `user` privileges